tfarley10/pluto-panel/pluto-bq-ingest/README.md

+# TODO
+[] just use a python script to download/unzip zip-files
+    - use [zipextract](https://stackoverflow.com/questions/49541026/how-do-i-unzip-a-zip-file-in-google-cloud-storage) function to unzip from storage
 # Ingesting [MapPluto](https://www1.nyc.gov/site/planning/data-maps/open-data/bytes-archive.page?sorts[year]=0) archives into Bigquery

 1. /etc/scrape_links.py: scrapes relevant links of the most recent version of each shapefile from each year (2002-2020)